WilliamFranson/BIOL3070-Franson/Independent-Markdown.md

 # STUDY QUESTION and HYPOTHESIS

-## Questions
+## Question

 Whether expression rates of CD24 are linked to rates of breast cancer.

+## Hypothesis

-\## Hypothesis That the expression rates of CD24 can be used to predict whether breast cancer. \## Prediction Overexpression of KRT19 will be linked to higher rates of breast cancer. \# METHODS/GRAPHS/RESULTS
+That the expression rates of CD24 can be used to predict whether breast cancer.

+## Prediction

+Over expression of CD24 will be linked to higher rates of breast cancer.

+# METHODS/GRAPHS/RESULTS

+We used the GSE15852 data set for the analysis.
+This is a set of data collected by Bong et al., 2009, in which they took samples from 43 healthy breast tissue and 43 cancerous breast tissue and determined rates of expression for various genes including CD24 the gene we are looking at.
+The data was analysed via GEOquery functions in R studio.
+Samples were divided into control and cancer groups and charted based on their expression rates.
+A Bonferroni multiple test correction was utilized in order to account for any false positives in the data yielding a more accurate adjusted p-value.
+Another chart was generated that took the adjusted p-values for any given gene and plotted it against the log2 change in expression rates.

 ``` r
 # Version info: R 4.2.2, Biobase 2.58.0, GEOquery 2.66.0, limma 3.54.0